la2050/archive/_projects/2015/access-to-education-for-all.md

   partnerships with many organizations, but we would intend to take advantage of the ones developed with LAUSD, Los Angeles Conservancy, USC (Architecture & Business), UCLA (Chicano Studies), and Cal Tech most closely.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': 'The beauty of our initiative is that it will actually cost less than $100,000!'
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Study Hall Administrator for 3 year ( 6 days a week 4 hours/day $15hr)

-   $56,160

-   Speaker Stipend (1 speaker per month $100 stipend) $3,400

-   Foldable Tables (5 tables $500)

-   Foldable Chairs (30 $600 )

-   Reversible Rolling White Board ($400)

-   School Supplies ( $4,000)

-   Misc. ($1,000)

-   Expansion Budget (Additional teachers, technology etc. ) $35,000 How do you plan to scale the success of your proposal?: >- The success of our proposal will be determined by the occupancy and retention rate of our students.
+How do you plan to scale the success of your proposal?: >- The success of our proposal will be determined by the occupancy and retention rate of our students.